 This new control includes a user's full name, avatar, and email address.

 We've designed this control to be very intuitive to use.
-When you put focus on the control, it starts by giving you an MRU (most recently used) list of people to whom you’ve most recently assigned work items.
-If the person you’re after isn’t in the list, just click Search and the list will populate with matching results from the users in your account.
+When you put focus on the control, it starts by giving you an MRU (most recently used) list of people to whom you've most recently assigned work items.
+If the person you're after is not in the list, just click Search and the list will populate with matching results from the users in your account.
 And, not only are we providing a new identity control, but we've also refactored many of the places where we display a user's name so that it now includes their avatar.
 You'll see avatars on cards on your work items, boards, and more.

 We've enabled the ability for teams to choose if they want to show bugs on their backlogs, regardless of process template.
 We have expanded the functionality of this setting.
 Teams can now choose to show bugs on the backlogs and taskboard with requirements (user stories or product backlog items), with tasks, or not at all.